|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 21, 1942

 Built by Consolidated as a Model 28-5MA at San Diego during 1941.
 Constructors Number 259.
-Purchased by Qantas.
-On August 18, 1941 departed San Diego on a delivery flight to Australia arriving at Rose Bay Seaplane Base on August 26 and registered in Australian as VH-AFJ.
+Purchased by Qantas Empire Airways (QEA).
+On August 18, 1941 departed San Diego on a delivery flight to Australia arriving at Rose Bay Seaplane Base on August 26, 1941.
+Registered in Australian as VH-AFJ.
 On August 28, 1941 arrived at Rathmines Seaplane Base.

-Assigned to the Royal Australian Air Force (RAAF).
+Delivered to the Royal Australian Air Force (RAAF) as Catalina serial number A24-9.
 On October 4, 1941 assigned to 11 Squadron.
 No known nickname or nose art.

 The entire crew as officially declared dead the day of the mission.
-Four of the crew: Meadow, Wyche, Downes and Craigie remain Missing In Action (MIA) and are memorialized at Lae War Cemetery at panel 7.
+Four of the crew: Meadow, Wyche, Downes and Craigie remain Missing In Action (MIA) and are memorialized at Lae War Cemetery at the Lae Memorial on panel 7.

 After the recovery of remains, Hutchinson was buried at Golden Gate National Cemetery at section B, site 139.
 Three of the crew are buried at Lae War Cemetery.
 Murphy at D. D. 1, Rowe at D. D. 4 and Coote at D. D. 5.